smart-data-lake/getting-started/presentation/Preparation.md

 2. Test the results with `hadoop version` in your terminal.
 You may have to restart your computer for the changes to take place.

+*NOTE: If `hadoop version` still causes some issues, don't worry and keep going with the next part.
+We don't actually use the terminal command but the Hadoop binaries, which are called differently within the SDLB application.*

 ### Installing IntelliJ and building the project